 Regular meetings and reports while you are under 18

-If you are under 18 years old when you start at AUT, the Code says you must live in one of the following accommodation options:
+In line with the Code, if you are under 18 years old when you start your study, AUT requires that you live in one of the following accommodation options:

 You may not live in any other type of accommodation while you are under 18 years of age.

-A designated caregiver must be a relative or a close family friend.
+A designated caregiver must be a relative or a close family friend that your parent or legal guardian has designated to be your caregiver and accommodation provider.
 If your parents would like you to live with a designated caregiver, they must sign an indemnity document.
 Please contact the Student Hub and request an Indemnity Document for Students Living with a Designated Caregiver.
 We will send a form to your parents to complete and return to us.

 Your designated caregiver must also sign an agreement.
 Once we receive the Indemnity Document signed by your parents, we will send the Designated Caregiver Agreement to the designated caregiver and arrange to view the property and meet the designated caregiver.